SystemsApproach/sdn/access.rst

 logic needed to operate a network.
 You can think of it as the RAN counterpart to gNMI/gNOI.

-The E2 interface that the Near-RT RIC uses to control the underlying RAN elements.
+The Near-RT RIC uses the E2 interface to control the underlying RAN elements, including the CU, DUs, and RUs.
 You can think of it as the RAN counterpart to OpenFlow.
-A requirement of the E2 interface is that it be able to connect the Near-RT RIC to different types of RAN elements.
+A requirement of the E2 interface is that it be able to connect the Near-RT RIC to different types of RAN elements from different vendors.
 This range is reflected in the API, which revolves around a *Service Model* abstraction.
 The idea is that each RAN element advertises a Service Model, which effectively defines the set of RAN Functions the element is able to support.
 The RIC then issues a combination of the following four operations against this Service Model.

 * **Report:** RIC asks the element to report a function-specific value setting.
 * **Insert:** RIC instructs the element to activate a user plane function.